Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 Inflation of the Balloon:

 A 30 ml syringe should be used.
-Fill syringe to 24cc with 1/3 iodinated contrast and 2/3 saline, or all saline if contrast not available.2 Balloon should be inflated until the blood pressure is augmented and contralateral femoral pulse is stopped, approximately 8 ml for Zone I or 2 ml for Zone III.
+Fill syringe to 24 ml with 1/3 iodinated contrast and 2/3 saline, or all saline if contrast not available.
+2 If using the ER REBOA-PLUS the balloon should be inflated until the blood pressure is augmented and contralateral femoral pulse is stopped, approximately 8 ml for Zone 1 or 2 ml for Zone 3.
+If using the pREBOA-PRO™ catheter balloon inflation is titrated to the patient's physiologic response.

-Do not over-inflate the balloon—balloon capacity is 24 ml—over-inflation can rupture the balloon or damage the aorta.
+Do not over-inflate the ER REBOA-PLUS balloon—balloon capacity is 24 ml—over-inflation can rupture the balloon or damage the aorta.
+The pREBOA-PRO™ safety valve is designed to protect the balloon from overinflation or too rapid inflation.
 Balloon inflation can be guided by fluoroscopy, hemodynamic response, and/or loss of the contralateral pulse.
 When fluoroscopy is available, inflate the balloon until the outer edges of the balloon change from convex to parallel as the balloon takes on the contour of the aortic wall.
 When inflation appears adequate to gain aortic wall apposition and/or central blood pressure is augmented, the three-way stopcock on the shaft of the balloon should be locked to maintain inflation and occlusion while other maneuvers are undertaken.
 Confirmatory X-ray may be used for radiographic confirmation of location.
 If no imaging is available in the austere environment, definitive confirmation of the balloon positioning should be accomplished directly with “hands-on” at the time of laparotomy.
-If the balloon is found to be malpositioned (e.g., Zone 2) the balloon can be deflated and catheter positioned to Zone I or III and the balloon re-inflated.
+If the balloon is found to be malpositioned (e.g., Zone 2) the balloon can be deflated and catheter positioned to Zone 1 or 3 and the balloon re-inflated.

 Securing the Inflated Balloon and Sheath:

-As the central aortic pressure improves, there is a risk of the catheter moving caudally.
+As the central aortic pressure improves, the catheter will move caudally.
 To prevent catheter migration, HOLD the catheter in place or secure the catheter to the sheath, and sheath to the patient with a central line attachment device.
 For added monitoring and security, assign an assistant the task of holding the apparatus until balloon deflation is desired.

-A trained assistant should monitor and communicate the “big three” factors imperative to maintenance of successful REBOA: mean arterial pressure (MAP), maintenance of catheter position, and maintenance of occlusion (balloon inflation).
+A trained assistant should monitor and communicate the “big three” factors imperative to maintenance of successful REBOA: MAP, maintenance of catheter position, and maintenance of occlusion (balloon inflation).

-MAP: Immediately upon balloon inflation, and successful arterial occlusion, the MAP increases.
-In order to prevent negative effects of increased circulating volume leading to hypertension, the clinician should consider partial aortic occlusion if the MAP exceeds 100.
+Pressure monitoring: The blood pressure should be monitored through the REBOA a-line port (above balloon pressure) and through the arterial sheath side port (the below balloon pressure).
+Immediately upon balloon inflation and successful arterial occlusion, the MAP increases.
+In order to prevent negative effects of increased circulating volume leading to hypertension, the clinician should consider partial aortic occlusion if the SBP exceeds 100 - 110 mmHg (corresponding MAP 65 mmHg).
 The arterial waveform should be monitored for changes including over-dampening (flattened waveform) or under-dampening (hyper-dynamic waveform).
 Measures should be taken to ensure that the transducer, pressure tubing, and lines are problem-free.
 The pressure monitoring system should include dedicated pressure tubing, fully primed and air-free, not of excessive length, and with minimal use of stopcocks.
 Be sure all connections are tight, but not over-tightened.

 Catheter position: The clinician should frequently check the measured distance of the catheter at the sheath to ensure that the catheter is not migrating.
 Notify the physician if catheter migration has occurred.